akumaburn/sdweb-merge-board-sd-next/README.md

 - this is sample Recipe

-- each line represents one merge process.
+- each line represents one marge process.

 - you can use variable for former line output,